brickcap/openresty_examples/book.md

 ```

-So by "synchronous yet non blocking" we mean that the subrequests are executed independently and concurrenly.
+So by "synchronous yet non blocking" we mean that the subrequests are executed independently and concurrently.
 Yet the location.capture does not return untill all the subrequests have been completed.
 In case you have multiple subrequests using location.capture_multi the time taken to serve all the requests will be equal the time taken by the longest request.

-The location.capture() can also be interpreted as location.capture_multi{} with a single subrequest.
+The ngx.location.capture() can also be interpreted as location.capture_multi{} with a single subrequest.

-Of course these were just simplistic translations and as we have already seen location capture can go beyond making simple "GET" requests to location blocks.
+Of course the code above is just a simplistic translation and as we have already seen location capture can go beyond making simple "GET" requests to location blocks.
 But hopefully the working of location.capture/capture_multi is a bit more clearer.

 ----